 MCP Overview

 The kinetk MCP server is a Model Context Protocol server that wraps the heavy KINETK async-job API as agent-friendly tools.
-AI clients (Claude, Cursor, Gemini CLI, Windsurf, …) launch it as a subprocess and call its tools over JSON-RPC — your prompt mentions kinetk and the LLM submits real retrieval jobs, polls them, and gets back token-efficient response envelopes.
+Your prompt mentions kinetk and the LLM submits real retrieval jobs, polls them, and gets back token-efficient response envelopes.

 What the MCP exposes